Reflection groups of the quadratic form -px_0^2+x_1^2+...+x_n^2: Non-reflective lattices in higher dimensions

 The faces of $K = \{x\in V:(x,e_i)\leq 0 \text{ for all } i\}$ corresponding to roots making up this copy of $\widetilde{D}_7$ pass through $e$, so for $P$ to have finite volume, $e$ must correspond to a vertex of $P$ at infinity.

 Let $M = e^{\perp}\cap L$, and $\overline{M} = M/\lz{e}$.
 Lemma 3.1 in \cite{vin3} says that $e$ corresponds to a vertex of $P$ at infinity if and only if the positive definite lattice $\overline{M}$ is spanned by roots. $\overline{M}$ contains a primitive $D_7$ sublattice spanned by the $\overline{e}_3,\ldots,\overline{e}_8,\overline{e}_{12}$, where the bar denotes the image in the quotient by $\lz{e}$.
-The orthogonal complement to this sublattice in $\overline{M}$ is generated by the image in the quotient of a primitive vector $f_1=v_0-5v_2 $ of norm $20$.
+The orthogonal complement to this sublattice in $\overline{M}$ is generated by the image in the quotient of a primitive vector $f_1=v_0+5v_2 $ of norm $20$.
 This vector is not a root since its norm is not $1,2,5$, or $10$.
 The sum of the $D_7$ with its complement has index $4$ in $\overline{M}$ with cyclic quotient, so the glue vector $f_2 = v_2-2v_3$ is needed to generate all of $\overline {M}$.
 The vector $f_2$ has norm $5$, but is also not a root since the coefficients of $v_i$ for $i>0$ are not all divisible by $5$.
 Since $\overline{M}$ is not generated by roots, $e$ does not correspond to a vertex of $P$ at $\infty$, and $P$ does not have finite volume. \end{proof}

-For $p = 7,11,13,17,\text{ and }19$, the proof is essentially the same.
+For $p = 7,11,13,\text{ and }19$, the proof is essentially the same.
 We find a primitive vector of norm zero corresponding to a rank $n-2$ affine subdiagram, and show that its orthogonal sublattice is not generated by roots.
-The tables listing all these vectore are in the appendix.
-For $p = 23$, $n=3$, Vinberg's algorithm will never produces an affine subdiagram of rank $2$, so we need to do something slightly different.
-In this case, the fundamental polygon is an infinite cylinder in hyperbolic 3-space with hexagonal faces.
-We prove that it is infinite by showing it has an infinite order automorphism.
+The tables listing all these vectors are in the appendix.
+For $p = 17$, $n=4$ and $p = 23$, $n=3$, Vinberg's algorithm will never produce an affine subdiagram of rank $n-2$, so we need to do something slightly different.
+For both of these, we show that the polyhedron is infinite by showing it has a symmetry of infinite order.

-\begin{prop} The form \eqref{form} is nonreflective when $p = 23$ and $n=3$ \end{prop} \begin{proof} The first 14 vectors found by Vinberg's algorithm are listed in Table \ref{23table}.
-Figure \ref{23poly} in appendix \ref{app23} shows an unwrapped picture of a piece of the surface of this polyhedron.
-Let $p$ be the primitive lattice vector in the positive light cone in $\lz{e_1,e_7,e_{10}}^{\perp}$ and let $q$ be a primitive lattice vector in the positive light cone in $\lz{e_{14},e_{11},e_3}^{\perp}$.
-These two corners are marked with a $\bullet$ in the figure.
-We computed these to be

-These vectors have the same norm, namely $-23$.
-Thus if we write down the matrix for the linear transformation taking the ordered basis $\{e_6,e_{13},e_9,p\}$ to the ordered basis $\{e_{12},e_8,e_5,q\}$, we get a matrix of integers:

-Checking shows that it preserves the form \eqref{form}, so it is a lattice isometry.
-It also has infinite order, meaning $P$ has infinitely many faces. \end{proof}

-In addition to the translation symmetry used in the proof, this polyhedron also has a glide reflection.